eternalai-org/agentic-service-sample-app/dream-oracle-dark-occult/README.md

-# Dream Tales - Dream Oracle Dark Occult
+# Dream Tales

+This project provides example code demonstrating how to integrate and use the **[EternalAI Agentic API](https://eternalai.org/api)** in applications and games.
+The included projects show how to:
+- Connect and communicate with EternalAI agents
+- Generate and edit images
+- Create short videos and animations from text prompts

-A mystical web application that transforms written dream descriptions into visual and animated interpretations using AI-powered chat, image generation, and image-to-video conversion.
+About Dream Tales: A mystical web application that transforms written dream descriptions into visual and animated interpretations using AI-powered chat, image generation, and image-to-video conversion.

-## 🌐 Live Demo
+## Live Demo
-- Create Eternal AI account and [get your API key](https://docs.eternalai.org/api)
 - Access the app: [Dream Tale](https://39e2ecf874c0.ngrok-free.app/)

-## 📋 Project Overview
+## Technical Overview

 ### Tech Stack